 Faculty Research

 Our department’s professors are active scholars who focus on local, national and international politics in their research.
-If you would like to find a professor’s email, office, or office hours, click on their picture!
+If you would like to find a professor’s email, office, or office hours, check out their faculty pages or click on their respective pictures below.
+Faculty research can also be found on our Faculty News page and on Eagle Eye’s PSIA page and its Professional Notes page.

 Professor Jason Davidson’s research focuses on alliance politics.
 His most recent book, America’s Entangling Alliances: 1778 to the Present (Georgetown University Press, 2020) seeks to explain US demand for allies since 1778.
 His previous book America’s Allies and War: Kosovo, Afghanistan, and Iraq (Palgrave Macmillan, 2011) set out to explain US allies’ decisions to provide or refuse support to US-led military operations.
 His current project is on NATO’s Article V and varying commitment to it.
 His articles have been published in various peer-reviewed academic journals.
 Professor Davidson is also the Director of the Security and Conflict Studies minor program.

-Stephen Farnsworth, professor of political science and director of the University’s Center for Leadership and Media Studies, is co-author of a new book published by Routledge, Late Night With Trump: Political Humor and the American Presidency.
-The book, Professor Farnsworth’s seventh, was developed under a Waple Fellowship and includes chapters coauthored with Jeremy Engel, a member of the UMW Class of 2020, and with Noah Gardner, a member of the UMW Class of 2018.
-You can see him discuss his book here.
-In addition, Professor Farnsworth was a Fulbright Specialist at Methodist College, Kuala Lumpur, Malaysia, during Summer 2019, where, among other things, he lectured on “Seeking Truth in the Era of Fake News.
+Professor Stephen Farnsworth, a professor of political science and the director of the University’s Center for Leadership and Media Studies, is co-author of a new book, Producing News in a Time of Disinformation: Information Evaluation Strategies for Journalists and News Consumers, published by by the U.S. International Research and Exchanges Board.
+This book is available for free online to help citizens, journalists, and journalism students identify and respond to disinformation.
+His previous co-authored book, Late Night With Trump: Political Humor and the American Presidency (Routledge, 2020) was developed under a Waple Fellowship and includes chapters coauthored with Jeremy Engel, a member of the UMW Class of 2020, and with Noah Gardner, a member of the UMW Class of 2018.
+He discussed the book on C-Span’s Washington Journal.
+In addition, Professor Farnsworth has received three Fulbright awards.
+His most recent one is ongoing in Spring 2024 at the University of Warsaw in Poland where he is teaching a course on presidential communication.
+He also was a Fulbright Specialist at Methodist College, Kuala Lumpur, Malaysia, during Summer 2019, where, among other things, he lectured on “Seeking Truth in the Era of Fake News.”
+He has further contributed to dozens of scholarly journals and many discussions on media networks.

 Professor Surupa Gupta’s research focuses on developing countries’ engagement with international economic organizations such as the World Trade Organization and the International Monetary Fund.
 With India as her primary focus, she looks both at that country’s evolving role in the governance of these institutions as well as negotiations within it.
 Her research also analyzes India’s domestic politics of trade, with a focus on farm sector politics.
 She wrote and co-edited a forum “Indian Foreign Policy under Modi: A New Brand or Just Repackaging,” published in International Studies Perspective in 2019.
 She edits a scholarly journal, Indian Politics and Policy.
 Professor Gupta also directs the Women’s and Gender Studies program at UMW.

-Professor Elizabeth Larus spent the spring 2020 semester as a U.S. Fulbright Scholar at Marie Curie-Skłowdowska University in Lublin, Poland, conducting research on China’s Belt and Road Initiative (BRI).
+Professor Emerita Elizabeth Larus previously served as a department chair for the PSIA department.
+She specializes in East Asian political, economic, and security dynamics.
+She spent the spring 2020 semester as a U.S. Fulbright Scholar at Marie Curie-Skłowdowska University in Lublin, Poland, conducting research on China’s Belt and Road Initiative (BRI).
 She conducted interviews with academics, government officials and investors in Poland and Budapest to gain an understanding of the BRI as a form of economic statecraft.
-The second edition of her book, Politics and Society in in Contemporary China will be published by Lynne Rienner in August 2020.
+Her most recent book, Politics and Society in in Contemporary China, had its second edition published by Lynne Rienner Publishers in August 2020.

 lester

-Professor Emile Lester‘s research focuses on teaching about religion and public schools.
+Professor Emile Lester’s research focuses on teaching about religion and public schools.
 He is particularly interested in how public schools in the South can and should handle issues related to racial justice and religion, and growing religious diversity.
 He received a $40,000 research grant from the Religious Freedom Center (RFC) at the Newseum in fall 2017 to serve as the official evaluator of the Georgia 3Rs project, a pioneering program intended to promote religious literacy and respect for religious freedom and diversity in Georgia public schools.
 The project is being piloted in a number of school districts.
-Professor Lester’s most recent book is Liberalism and Leadership: The Irony of Arthur Schlesinger, Jr (University of Michigan Press, 2019).
+Professor Lester’s most recent book is Equipping Educators to Teach Religious Literacy: Lessons from a Teacher Education Program in the American South (Routledge, 2022, co-authored with W.Y.
+Alice Chan).